AstroStudios13/Untitled-Pong-GameV.12/SECURITY.md

 [#]Red Circle means that the version is in Beta/Alpha and not secure nor up to date, Could crash

-[#]Red Square emans that the game is in progress, or not in progress
+[#]Red Square emans that the game is not in progress

 | Version | Supported          | Realesed   |